 He proposed that people had the power to heal themselves from various ailments through ‘believing’ that they could.

-Conversely, he believed that a healthy person could become physically sick if they believed that they were ill, and is responsible for adding psychosomatic illness to the vocabulary of the history of psychology.
+He also believed that a healthy person could become physically sick if they believed that they were ill, and is responsible for adding psychosomatic illness to the vocabulary of the history of psychology.

 It’s an emphasis the region badly needs today.

-Often I sat and listened to victims of violence and rape and tried my best to help them anyway I could beyond, the duty and scope of a journalist.
+Often I sat and listened to victims of violence and rape and tried my best to help them anyway I could, beyond the duty and scope of a journalist.
 Even after I stopped covering wars, when I would pursue humanitarian efforts such as art and reading therapy with refugees, I would find myself unable to sleep well.
-Certain smells and sounds would increase my pulse, and as I told one of my friends who is a psychiatrist, I would feel as though I could ‘hear my heart in my ears’.
+Certain smells and sounds would increase my pulse, and, as I told one of my friends who is a psychiatrist, I would feel as though I could ‘hear my heart in my ears’.